Touchpoint's Core Values

 My team's growth is on my shoulders, and so is my own.

-We want to work in an environment where we are able to help each other.
+We want to work in an environment where we can help each other.
 We all play a vital role in this company by doing our own work, but what can really make us shine is when we step up and help each other work through difficult situations.

-We also see it every day when each of us is about to leave.
-We make sure to go around and ask each other how we can help someone finish the day strong.
-It's easy to relax when we finish our tasks for the day, but this team has shown time and time again that we want everyone to succeed and that is a trend that I hope to continue to observe time and time again!
+Team members will make sure to go around and ask each other how we can help someone finish the day strong.
+It's easy to relax when we finish our tasks for the day, but this team has shown time and time again that we want everyone to succeed, and that is a trend that I hope to continue to observe time and time again!

 Comfort and complacency are the enemies of progress.
-If we want to succeed as individuals and as a company, we need to put each other in the position to succeed!
+If we want to succeed as individuals and as a company, we need to put each other in a position to succeed!

-These are the core values we at Touchpoint align with in every level of the organization.
+These are the core values we align within every level of the organization at Touchpoint.
 What are some core values you've seen bring meaning to what you do?